ewondare/restaurant_db/README.md

 **Technical Details:**
 - The script utilizes Streamlit, a Python library, for building interactive web applications.
-- It sets page configuration options using `st.set_page_config()` method, allowing customization of page title, icon, and layout.
+- It sets page configuration options using the `st.set_page_config()` method, allowing customization of page title, icon, and layout.
 - The sidebar is created using `st.sidebar`, providing a convenient navigation menu for users.

 ### `view.py`